 Our Public Sector Equality Duty is present throughout the whole policy development process and afterwards, during implementation.
-Likely equalities impacts for both the communities affected by street drinking and for the street drinkers themselves should be identified and considered in this report.
-Information on potential impacts arising from street drinking is available in the public domain and could be used to inform the potential impacts on the proposed city wide order to tackle street drinking, any negative impacts arising and potential mitigating actions that should be considered.
-Without such consideration, due regard of the equalities implications cannot be given for any decision taken and our Public Sector Equality Duty will not have been met.
+Likely equalities impacts for both the communities affected by street drinking and for the street drinkers themselves have been identified and considered in this report.
+Information on potential impacts arising from street drinking is available in the public domain and has been used to inform the potential impacts on the proposed city wide order to tackle street drinking, any negative impacts arising and potential mitigating actions have been considered, see full EIA and extract below.